Street fighting as India heads for April-May election

 "We came in a peaceful manner, we stood outside, they shut the gates.
 We shouted slogans: 'Have shame Narendra Modi'," said AAP activist Shazia Ilmi.
 "They started throwing stones from inside."
 The BJP blamed the AAP protesters for the fighting.

-The election campaign coincides with growing anger among urban Indians over corruption, as well as a sense that the center-left government led by the Congress party has frittered away opportunities for rapid growth.
+The election campaign coincides with growing anger among urban Indians over corruption, as well as a sense that the centre-left government led by the Congress party has frittered away opportunities for rapid growth.

-Modi has emerged in opinion polls as the favorite to head the next government, buoyed by his strong economic track record as chief minister of Gujarat, a west coast state.
+Modi has emerged in opinion polls as the favourite to head the next government, buoyed by his strong economic track record as chief minister of Gujarat, a west coast state.

 "I think everyone is looking for strong leadership.
 This places Modi at an advantage.
 He's showing that he's a strong leader," said Mohan Guruswamy of the Centre for Policy Alternatives, a Delhi-based think-tank.